Topic: Understanding old Nikon lenses, specifically, AF vs. AF-S (with a bit of history).

 For AF lenses to have autofocus, you’ll need to get a kit lens with lens mount screws.

-What I am trying to say here is that older lenses will work only in the mode of manual autofocus.
+What I am trying to say here is that older lenses will work only in the manual mode autofocus.

 They make money on new lenses.

 All those new DX lenses are in demand for budget DSLR niche audience.

 You have D5000 and you want to buy a portrait lens, but the problem is that you won’t have autofocus on a cheap 50mm f/1.8 AF lens (under $150).